petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 and it's one I like.
-Computational competency may not fit into most curricula, but I believe it can improve the productivity of basically any knowledge worker, so is worth pursuing.
+Computational competency may not fit into most curricula, but I believe it can improve the productivity of basically any knowledge worker, and is therefore worth pursuing.

 Option 1.2 is a bit newer,
 with research software engineer (RSE) becoming a more common job title in academia (my current one, as a matter of fact).
-Essentially the strategy is to pay for the expertise so scientists don't need to do so much on their own.
+The idea is to pay for the expertise so scientists don't need to do so much on their own.
 I like this one as well,
 given that's currently how I make a living,